wshafer/psr11-monolog/README.md

         'handlers' => [
             'myHandlerName' => [
                 'type' => 'stream',
-                'formatters' => ['formatterName'], // Optional: Formatters for the handler.
+                'formatter' => 'formatterName', // Optional: Formatter for the handler.
 Default for the handler will be used if not supplied
                 'options' => [
                     'stream'         => '/tmp/stream_test.txt', // Required:  File Path | Resource | Service Name
                     'level'          => \Monolog\Logger::DEBUG, // Optional: The minimum logging level at which this handler will be triggered